pandeysoni/pandeysoni.github.io/content/posts/2019-09-11-how-can-we-use-redis-connect-and-redis-queue-process-in-node-js.md

 ---
 template: post
-title: How can we use Redis Connect and Redis Queue process in Node.js?
+title: How can we use Redis Queue mechanism in Node.js?
-slug: /how-can-we-use-redis-connect-and-redis-queue-process-in-nodejs
+slug: /how-can-we-use-redis-queue-mechanism-in-nodejs
 draft: false
 date: 2019-09-13T06:05:24.482Z
-description: How can we use Redis Connect and Redis Queue in a best way in Node.js?
+description: How can we use Redis Queue in a best way in Node.js?
 category: 'Node.js, Redis'
 tags:
   - Node.js